 I interviewed the icon after one of his shows, for AFVN.
 It was to be a greeting from Mr. Hope for those unable to attend the show (which was almost everyone).
 I failed to get that message across in the interview.
 I still remember the producer’s words: “You got nothing here [fit to air].”
 One of my easiest assignments in Vietnam, and I blew it.

-December had finally arrived, I was officially Short with just thirty-three days remaining.
+December had finally arrived, I was officially Short with just thirty-six days (and a wake-up).
 I really began to believe I was going home; that I would actually make it.
 Maybe I shouldn’t have been so optimistic after hearing the story of one man’s last night in Vietnam.

 A soldier who had already “processed-out” would be heading “Back to the World,” on a “Freedom Bird” early the next morning.
 He had only a wake-up remaining.

 Tonight he sat on his bunk, reading the most recent letter from his wife and gently rubbing his index finger over the picture of the daughter he had never met.